Classical and weak solutions to local first-order mean field games through elliptic regularity: Weak solutions

 This completes the proof of condition (ii) in Definition \ref{def:weaksol def}.
-The third condition follows immediately by testing the FP equation of $m^{\epsilon}$ against an arbitrary $\phi\in C^{\infty}(\overline{Q_{T}})$, and appealing to Lemma \ref{lem:convergence lemma weak} to let $\epsilon\rightarrow0$ in the equality
+The third condition follows immediately by testing the continuity equation of $m^{\epsilon}$ against an arbitrary $\phi\in C^{\infty}(\overline{Q_{T}})$, and appealing to Lemma \ref{lem:convergence lemma weak} to let $\epsilon\rightarrow0$ in the equality